-The Publications and Merchandising department was a small team of people who coordinated the author contracts and the distribution of the exhibition catalogues and museum merchandise.
-As an intern, I helped by preparing contracts, planning, coordinating, copy-editing and producing posters, postcards and other merchandise.
+The Publications and Merchandising department was a small team of people who coordinated the author contracts and the distribution of the exhibition catalogs and museum merchandise.
+As an intern, I helped by preparing contracts, planning, coordinating, copy-editing, and producing posters, postcards, and other merchandise.
 I also acted as liaison and translator for international communication.
 While I enjoyed working with my colleagues and working for such an esteemed cultural institution, I found that perhaps an office environment is not the right place for me and that I might be better suited for a more hands-on job.
-I am so grateful for the experience I had at my internship, because without it, I might not have learned this about myself.
+I am so grateful for the experience I had at my internship because, without it, I might not have learned this about myself.

 3. What tips would you give others applying to the CBYX fellowship?

 Even though the Congress-Bundestag Youth Exchange for Young Professionals program accepts applicants from every vocation, there does exist a common thread in those who are accepted: career goals and a genuine interest in Germany.
 Emphasize your passion for both and your application will stand out.
-I would also tell applicants to show flexibility, since the program will place you anywhere in Germany.
+I would also tell applicants to show flexibility since the program will place them anywhere in Germany.

 © Victoria Johnson 2013, all rights reserved.